-To fix marketing’s perception problem, marketers must overcome the fear of forecast, measure what matters, and make selling a purpose again (from my Marketing Week column).
+To fix marketing’s perception problem, marketers must overcome the fear of forecast, measure what matters, and make selling a purpose again.

 A couple of days ago, a friend complained over dinner: “Our profession’s reputation is in tatters.
 People once respected my job and our industry.
 And today?
 Nobody trusts us anymore.”
 Needless to say: He works in a bank.